 Dr. Thomas Brothers joined the Department of Surgery at the Medical University of South Carolina in 1991 directly after completing medical school, general surgery residency, and fellowship in vascular surgery at the University of Michigan.
 He has been continuously certified by the American Board of Surgery in surgery since 1990 with added qualifications in vascular surgery since 1992.

-Since arriving at the Medical University, Dr. Brothers has focused his practice on the management of circulation and peripheral vascular disease.
-Like many of his surgical colleagues in the Department of Surgery, Dr. Brothers has been recognized as one of “America’s Top Surgeons®” and “Best Doctors®” since 2003.
-Although he welcomes patients with a broad spectrum of disorders of the circulatory system, he is especially interested in the treatment of arterial occlusive disease of the lower extremities, renal and mesenteric circulations, and carotid arteries, but also has extensive experience with thoracic outlet syndrome as well as aneurysmal disease of the abdomen and lower extremities.
+Since arriving at MUSC, Dr. Brothers has focused his practice on the management of circulation and peripheral vascular disease.
+Like many of his surgical colleagues in the Department of Surgery, Dr. Brothers has been recognized as one of America’s Top Surgeons and Best Doctors since 2003.
+Although he welcomes patients with a broad spectrum of disorders of the circulatory system, he is especially interested in the treatment of arterial occlusive disease of the lower extremities, renal and mesenteric circulations, and carotid arteries.
+He also has extensive experience with thoracic outlet syndrome as well as aneurysmal disease of the abdomen and lower extremities.